FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Application.md

 5. Remove the placeholder code from the `<template>`.
 6. Add code to the `<template>` and `<style>` sections to create the page shown below.
    - Build the page one element at a time and make a commit to your feature branch for each element.
 Use the commit message to describe what you have done in each commit.
    - Be sure to rebuild the `fd2_school` module each time you make changes.
-Alternatively you can run a "watcher" that will automatically rebuild the moduel each time you make changes.
+Alternatively you can run a "watcher" that will automatically rebuild the module each time you make changes.
 (See the FarmData2 Command Reference).
      - If new content that you add does not appear when you reload the page, hold down "SHIFT" while clicking the reload icon.
    [<img src="images/harvestPrototype.png" width="550"/>](images/harvestPrototype.png)